 I’m a morning exerciser.
 Every day, my alarm goes off when it’s dark and I leap out of bed, full of enthusiasm and energy, ready to take on the day.

 Except I don’t.
 Ever.
-But you might be forgiven for thinking I do if you’ve ever been to one of my Trek Training sessions.
+But you might be forgiven for thinking I do if you’ve ever been to one of my training sessions.
 In fact, I became a fitness coach precisely because I knew it would force me to exercise!

 If I’m not meeting clients, my brain sounds a little something like this when my alarm goes off.